drj11/pypng/README.txt

 (For issues see http://code.google.com/p/pypng/issues/list )

+Release 0.0.9

+Tentative fix for a deprecation warning on 64-bit Python 2.5 systems.
+Conversion tool for Plan 9 images.

+Issue 54 (below) is tentative.
+The PyPNG developers have been unable to reproduce the error (as it seems to be on 64-bit Python 2.5 systems);
+any user reports would be most welcome.

+The following issues have been fixed:

+  Issue 54:  Deprecation warnings when using pypng.
+  Issue 55:  Cannot convert Plan 9 images.

 Release 0.0.8

 Mostly more robust to dodgy input PNGs, as a result of testing with